Rokytnice v Orlických horách: Etymology

 The original name of the local stream was Rokytnice and the name was transferred to the town.
-The name of the stream was derived from the old Czech word rokyta (i.e. 'willow') and from the adjective rokytná, meaning "flowing between willows".
+The name of the stream was derived from the Old Czech word rokyta (i.e. 'willow') and from the adjective rokytná, meaning "flowing between willows".
+Between 1910 and 1920, Rokytnice was renamed Rokytnice v Orlických horách ('Rokytnice in Orlické Mountains').

 Geography

 Rokytnice v Orlických horách is located about 13 km east of Rychnov nad Kněžnou and 44 km east of Hradec Králové.
 It lies in the Orlické Mountains.
 The highest point is a mountain at 951 m above sea level.
 The Rokytenka Stream flows through the town.
 The Zdobnice River flows along the western municipal border.

 Climate

 Rokytnice v Orlických horách has a humid continental climate (Köppen Dfb; Trewartha: Dclo).
 The annual average temperature is 7.6 C, the hottest month in July is 17.5 C, and the coldest month is -2.4 C in January.
 The annual precipitation is 906.5 mm, of which July is the wettest with 106.7 mm, while April is the driest with only 45.8 mm.
 The extreme temperature throughout the year ranged from -29.5 C on 9 February 1956 to 35.2 C on 27 July 1983.